This post is about wood paint and all you need to know to correctly use paint for wood.

-Painting Wood Signs, in general, seems difficult so I decided to do some research on it.
-Being new to painting signs I was wondering what are my options?
-I knew I didn’t need to be an expert but wanted to ensure I wasn’t wasting my time or money, but yet still get the look I was wanting.
+Wood paint can be difficult to figure out so I decided to do some research on it.
+Being new to looking at paint for wood I was wondering what are my options?
+I knew I didn’t need to be an expert but wanted to ensure I wasn’t wasting my time or money, yet still getting the look I was wanting.

 When looking at paint for wood the options are vast and can be confusing.
 Consider the look and feel you are going for.
 Utilize an Acrylic or Latex paint, the color of your choice, then with a small paintbrush or sponge applicator spread evenly across the wood sign, typically going with the grain.
 Let dry and repeat.

-During my research most of the articles and YouTube videos I saw referred to painting the letters of the wood sign versus general painting.
-So I wanted to give you more information to help you out with general painting.
+During my research most of the articles and YouTube videos I saw referred to painting the letters ideas of the wood versus general painting.
+So I wanted to give you more information to help you out with general painting ideas.

-If you would like to know more about Paint Letters On Wood Signs you can see my article here “Ultimate Guide On How To Paint Letters On Wood Signs 101“.
+If you would like to know more about Paint Letters On Wood Signs you can see my article here “Ultimate Guide On How To Paint Letters On Wood“.

 The supplies you will need are basic and not very expensive.
 If you are on a budget then this will work for you.

-- Small Roller – You can use a standard house painting roller which are 9 inches wide if you have them around the house from another project.
-However if you want to put out a little money the preferred size is 4 inch wide roller.
+- Small Roller – You can use a standard house painting roller which is 9 inches wide if you have them around the house from another project.
+However, if you want to put out a little money the preferred size is a 4-inch wide roller.

 - Roller Cover – There are several roller covers to choose from.
 Your generic Synthetic Roller Covers are a great choice.
 They include Polyester, Nylon, or Dacron.